 Before and after.
 Lateral spreading extends the upper unit (stratified sand and silt).
 Tensile fractures separate coherent, stratified blocks.
 How well this model fits dike-bearing strata in Eastern Washington (i.e., Touchet Beds) is unclear.
 Some basic questions must be asked: Did liquefaction occur at a low level in the Touchet Beds?
 Can we see the base of the translated blocks?
 Are sheeted fills in the dikes consistent with liquefaction below and brittle cracking above as shown in the diagram?
 What is the sedimentary record of strong shaking in the region over the past 2 million years?
 Did lateral spreading occur in the same way everywhere the dikes are found - that is, does it explain identical dikes that occur throughout >30,000 km2 region?
 Where else on Earth do we find analogous structures: vertically-sheeted, wedge-shaped sand-silt dikes formed by earthquake-triggered lateral spreading?

 What are we actually saying when we say, "these clastic dikes formed by lateral spreading" (i.e., Pogue, 1998)?
 First, that liquefaction was involved.
 Second, that sliding occurred on a liquefied basal plane (a thin body of fluidized sediment).
-Third, that all Touchet-type clastic dikes with their distinctive sheeted fills and distributed throughout a vast region are products of a single mechanism, the dominant mechanism, lateral spreading.
+Third, that all Touchet-type clastic dikes are products of a single mechanism.

 A few field-testable questions (and answers) come to mind:

-Q: Is there evidence of intense or widespread liquefaction in the Touchet Beds of Eastern Washington, northeastern Oregon, and west-central Idaho?
+Q: Is there evidence of intense or widespread liquefaction or surface-vented sand in the Touchet Beds of Eastern Washington, northeastern Oregon, and west-central Idaho?

-Q: Is a basal shear surface present in Touchet Beds?
+Q: Is a basal sliding surface present in Touchet Beds that contain clastic dikes?

-Q: Does lateral spreading (liquefaction required) explain the presence of identical sheeted dikes in both the unconsolidated Touchet Beds and in bedrock of various lithologies and ages in the region?
+Q: Does lateral spreading, which by Varnes' definition requires liquefaction and a slide plane, explain the presence of identical sheeted dikes in both the unconsolidated sediments and in bedrock?

 A: Not well.